Updated: Jul 11

 An in-grown hair occurs when the follicle is buried by dead skin, or the hair is too brittle to break-through the surface of the skin.
 It is important to maintain a strict regimen of exfoliating and moisturizing between treatments to prevent this reaction.

 If an in-grown hair occurs, avoid exfoliating the area as this can cause the sebum to spread.
 Also avoid itching or picking as this can spread bacteria.
-Apply TEND skin morning an night before moisturizing to eliminate the in-grown hair.
+Apply our In-Grown Hair Eraser morning and night before moisturizing to eliminate the in-grown hair.